Charles Babb, Date Unknown (Source: Heins)

 on the acquisition and sale of surplus military airplanes.

+The news articles above and left gives a sense of how lucrative the market was for used aircraft.
 After WWII ended, Babb built his organization into a major

 selling aircraft to airlines and governments worldwide.